oksan5782/expenses_tracker/README.md

 ## Usage

-- Upload your expense data from Discover or Chase in CSV format or input expense record manually
+- Upload expense data from Discover or Chase in CSV format or input expense record manually
-- The application will automatically categorize and organize your expenses.
+- The application will automatically categorize and organize expenses.
-- Explore your financial data using the intuitive interface, switch between different views, check out graphs and analyze your spending habits.
+- Explore financial data using the intuitive interface, switch between different views, check out graphs and analyze spending habits.
 - Add, edit, or delete expense items manually as needed.
 - Manage expenses in customized groups
-- Keep track of your income to maintain a complete financial overview.
+- Keep track of the income to maintain a complete financial overview.
-- Enjoy a seamless experience with data persistence across sessions.

 ## Screenshots